chrisakakay/ina/README.md

     // info
 })
 ```
+## API

 .check() accepts 2 parameters:
 * The first parameter is the package name
 * The second parameter is the download count for the last month

+## Example responses

-Response example for existing package:
+Response for existing package with downloads count:
 ```javascript
 {
     id: 'package-name',